moby/moby/docs/README.md

 ## Branches

-**There are two branches related to editing docs**: `master` and `docs`.
 You should always edit the documentation on a local branch of the `master` branch, and send a PR against `master`.

-That way your fixes will automatically get included in later releases, and docs maintainers can easily cherry-pick your changes into the `docs` release branch.
+That way your fixes will automatically get included in later releases, and docs maintainers can easily cherry-pick your changes into the `release` branch.
-In the rare case where your change is not forward-compatible, you may need to base your changes on the `docs` branch.

-Also, now that we have a `docs` branch, we can keep the [http://docs.docker.com](http://docs.docker.com) docs up to date with any bugs found between Docker code releases.
+The [http://docs.docker.com](http://docs.docker.com) documentation will be updated inbetween Docker releases by the Documentation team.

 > **Warning**: When *reading* the docs, the
 > [http://docs-stage.docker.com](http://docs-stage.docker.com) documentation may